 Amounts that don't accrue toward this plan's calendar year deductible are:

-- · Amounts that exceed the allowed amount - Charges for excluded services - The penalty for not asking for pre-approval when the plan requires it.
-See Pre-Approval in the Care Management section of this booklet. - The difference in cost between a brand name drug and an equivalent generic drug when the plan requires the generic drug to be dispensed in place of the brand name drug. - Copays - The coinsurance for in-network pharmacies stated in the Summary Of Your Costs
+- · Amounts that exceed the allowed amount

+- · Charges for excluded services

+- The penalty for not requesting pre-approval when needed.
+See Pre-Approval in the Care Management section of this booklet.

 COINSURANCE